Passion for painting starts early | Watercolor & watery paint application

 The art historians and curators Dr. Barbara Rollmann-Borretty and Dr. Ingrid Gardill wrote articles about me, which I would like to recommend to you for further reading:

-Dr. Ingrid Gardill About the series of highlights
+Dr. Ingrid Gardill About the series of glamour gems

 Acrylic painting during lockdowns, shift work & contrast program